-The Company has no employees as its activities are managed by Co-op Bank in accordance with the Management Deed between the parties.
+The Company has no employees as its activities are managed by Co-op Bank in accordance with a Management Deed between the parties.
 All income and expenses of the Company are initially received or paid by Co-op Bank on behalf of the Company and are settled regularly through the intercompany account.

-No related party balances were written off or forgiven during the year ended 31 March 2019 (2018: Nil).
+No related party balances were written off or forgiven during the year ended 31 March 2020 (2019: Nil).

-20. Financial Risk Management
+19. Financial Risk Management